500apps-sowkhya/DB-App/README.md

 **Expression**: /m/import

-**Description** : This is used for import data from csv file into specified table.
+**Description** : This is used for import data from csv file into staging table.

 **Input Type(JSON/Json Array/Form-Data)** : params,form data